KxSystems/docs/docs/wp/websockets/index.md

 ---
-title: Kdb+ and WebSockets | White Papers | kdb+ and q documentation
+title: kdb+ and WebSockets | White Papers | kdb+ and q documentation
 description: What WebSockets are, what benefits they hold over standard HTTP; how to set up a simple web page that uses WebSockets to connect to a kdb+ process
 author: [Chris Scott, Michael Gracey]
 date: March 2018